Terry Goodkind: Career

-In January 2017, Goodkind's newest novel in the Sword of Truth Series was released, titled "Death's Mistress".

-In January 2019, Goodkind's continuation of the Sword of Truth series was announced, titled "The Scribbly Man".
+In 2017, a new novel in Sword of Truth Series was released, titled "Death's Mistress".
+In 2019, Goodkind's continuation of the Sword of Truth series was announced, titled "The Scribbly Man".

 Genre and influences

 Goodkind perceived his novels to be more than just traditional fantasy because of their focus on philosophical and human themes.
 Goodkind believed that using the fantasy genre allowed him to better tell his stories and better convey the human themes and emotions he desired to share with readers.

-On real world inspiration behind the characters of Richard and Kahlan, Goodkind had this to say: "There were no such people.
+On real-world inspiration behind the characters of Richard and Kahlan, Goodkind had this to say: "There were no such people.
 I created them both.
 I wanted them to be the kind of people I look up to."

 Goodkind was influenced by the work of Ayn Rand and Objectivist philosophy.
-Writing about the series in The Atlas Society newsletter, Willam Perry states that Goodkind's "characters, plots, and themes...are clearly and directly influenced by Rand’s work, and the book’s heroes occasionally invoke Objectivist principles".
+Writing about the series in The Atlas Society newsletter, Willam Perry states that Goodkind's "characters, plots, and themes...are clearly and directly influenced by Rand's work, and the book's heroes occasionally invoke Objectivist principles".
 Perry notes the Objectivist themes become most obvious in Faith of the Fallen, which made the novel controversial among Goodkind's fan base; moreover, the novel contains several scenes that echo the plots of Rand's books The Fountainhead (1943) and Atlas Shrugged (1957).

 Personal life and death

-Goodkind competed in various forms of amateur and semi-professional auto racing, and drove a Radical SR8 SM-500 race car for his own Rahl Racing team.
+In 1983, Goodkind moved with his wife to a house he built in Maine.
+In 1993 they built a house on the forested Mount Desert Island off the coast of Maine where he wrote his first book, Wizard's First Rule.
+Later, they made their home on the coast of Lake Las Vegas, Nevada, their primary residence.

-Goodkind died on September 17, 2020.
+Goodkind died on September 17, 2020, at his home in Boulder City, Nevada.
 The cause of death was not released.
+Terry is survived by his wife Jeri.